ecelis/iridescence/CirrusLoad/README.md

   2. Import CirrusLoad (File->Import->General->Existing Projects into
      workspace)

-## Usage

-FIXME: explanation

-## Options

-FIXME: listing of options this app accepts.

-## Examples

-...

 ### Bugs

   * Some .jar dependencies should be fetched and untarred in the root directory /iridiscence before importing or building in Eclipse.
-    Later these dependencies will eb avaialble in a custom maven repository
+    Later these dependencies will be avaialble in a custom maven repository

   * build.gradle md5hash errors for mirth server jar